System Security Plan

 What Are the Different Types of Security Plans?

-- Alignment with the organization’s risk appetite
+- Alignment with the organization’s risk tolerance

-- Clearly articulated purpose and objectives
+- A clearly articulated purpose and objectives

-- Defined scope
+- A defined scope

 - Feasibility to implement and enforce